 Water Account, Australia presents information on the physical and monetary supply and use of water in the Australian economy.
-It is compiled, as far as possible, in accordance with the System of Environmental-Economic Accounting (SEEA).
-The Water Account also provides information on the water use and consumptive practices of households and key industries (Agriculture and Water Supply, Sewerage and Drainage Services).
+It is compiled as far as possible in accordance with the System of Environmental-Economic Accounting (SEEA) framework.
+The Water Account also provides information on the water use and consumptive practices of households and key industries (Agriculture and Water supply, sewerage and drainage services).

-During 2014-15, an estimated 76,140 gigalitres (GL) of water were extracted from the environment to support the Australian economy, as shown in Diagram 1.1.
-Of this amount, 12,145 gigalitres were extracted for distribution (or supply) to industry and households, largely by the Water Supply, Sewerage and Drainage Services industry (12,060 GL).
+During 2016-17, an estimated 76,159 gigalitres of water was extracted from the environment to support the Australian economy.
+Of this amount, 11,663 gigalitres was extracted for distribution (or supply) to industry and households, largely by the Water supply, sewerage and drainage services industry (11,592 gigalitres).

 Of the total volume of water extracted from the environment, 59,869 gigalitres was used in-stream (for example in hydro electricity generation) and was discharged back to the environment without consumption.